Galapagos Island Tours

-Santa Cruz is the second largest island in the Galapagos.
+Santa Cruz is the second largest island you’ll see on a Galapagos Island Tour.
 The small town of Puerto Ayora is the economic Turtle crossing sign on Santa Cruz Island in the Galapagos Islands center of the archipelago, with the largest population of the 4 inhabited islands, approximately 8,000.
 Tourism, fishing, boat building and commerce are the major productive activities.
 Santa Cruz is also the only island where six different vegetation zones can be seen: Coastal, Arid, Transition, Scalesia, Miconia and Pampa zones.

 Santa Cruz is home to the Charles Darwin Station, where visitors can observe tortoise research and breeding programs.
 Scientists, park rangers, and park managers among others conduct the conservation of the islands and make huge efforts to preserve this UNESCO World Heritage Site.
 Don’t forget to say hello to the tortoise Lonesome George – the last of his species.

 A trip to the lush greenery of the Santa Cruz highlands offers a welcome contrast with the arid scenery of the smaller, lower islands.
 You will get a chance to see enormous pit craters, lava tunnels and giant tortoises roaming freely.

 This small steep-cliffed island was formed by uplifted lava and is covered by opuntia cactuses – a tree like cactus endemic to the area.
 It is also home to one of the largest sea lion colonies.
 Be careful not to get too close!
 Each colony is lead by a bull and consists of 15-20 females.
 After about 3 months of playing king, these bulls retire to the “Bachelors” colony and rest.
 These colonies consist also of very young bulls that are still too young to hold a territory or be a threat to the reining bull.